Didrik Hegermann Grønvold

 Didrik Hegermann Grønvold (16 December 1855 – 24 March 1928) was a Norwegian educator and writer.

-He was born in Bergen as a son of vicar Christian August Grønvold (1810–1889), and was a brother of painters Bernt and Marcus Grønvold and third cousin of Hans Aimar Mow Grønvold.
+He was born in Bergen as the son of vicar Christian August Grønvold (1810–1889), and was a brother of the painters Bernt and Marcus Grønvold and a third cousin of Hans Aimar Mow Grønvold.
 He spent most of his career as an educator in Bergen and Hamar, and was also a writer.
 His best novel was Storstadsgutter (1885).